detranam/cure-for-polyglots/README.md

 cmdbench will be used for runtime memory analysis.
 It can create nice PNGs, but also allows for JSON output of the memory statistics.
 I plan on simply capturing the nicely-formatted output of the statistics using '-s'.
 Example: cmdbench -i 10 -s cargo run

+## Visualization Tools

+In order to make this project even a bit more complicated, I'll be using Python and matplotlib to visualize much of the data.
+Since much of the data has a high, low, and average, I was hoping to utilize something like [errorbar](https://matplotlib.org/stable/gallery/statistics/errorbar_features.html#sphx-glr-gallery-statistics-errorbar-features-py) to show the data.
+As I get closer to the actual visualization, and how I plan on doing it, I'll potentially change which tool I use.